japila-books/apache-spark-internals/docs/rest/UIRootFromServletContext.md

 `setUiRoot`...FIXME

-NOTE: `setUiRoot` is used exclusively when `ApiRootResource` is requested to link:spark-api-ApiRootResource.adoc#getServletHandler[register /api/* context handler].
+NOTE: `setUiRoot` is used exclusively when `ApiRootResource` is requested to spark-api-ApiRootResource.md#getServletHandler[register /api/* context handler].

 === [[getUiRoot]] `getUiRoot` Method